 Written by: Michael Deane

-The IT industry of today can be proverbially characterized as “dog eat dog” world.
+The IT industry of today can be proverbially characterized as a “dog eat dog” world.
 In such circumstances, you need to do whatever is in your power to retain your personnel, especially those crucial pieces that are most responsible for making your company a household name.

-But this can be a rather complicated or even dismaying task, at times.
-Even the more prominent companies need to look to their laurels, in order to keep up with the competition.
+But this can be a rather complicated or even dismaying task at times.
+Even the more prominent companies need to look to their laurels in order to keep up with the competition.
 That’s why it’s highly advised that you follow some of the tips we’re going to talk about in this article.

 Don’t Forget That Money Talks

 Some would argue that money is the universal language and the real lingua franca of the IT industry, while others would beg to differ, pointing out different things to be essential.
-Whatever your stance on this subject is, it’s still very important that your employees feel satisfied with the paycheck, at the end of the day.
+Whatever your stance on this subject is, it’s still very important that your employees feel satisfied with the paycheck at the end of the day.

 You can’t possibly expect to underpay your staff members and still require them to be highly motivated for the tasks at hand.
 Even if you have a good connection with your employees and ’loyalty’ is an often repeated word and a huge part of your company’s culture, it’s still pertinent that you pay everyone accordingly.
 If you fail to do so, rest assured that other firms will take advantage of this and snatch your best people lickety-split.